Kernel (operating system): I/O device management

 The idea of a kernel where I/O devices are handled uniformly with other processes, as parallel co-operating processes, was first proposed and implemented by Brinch Hansen (although similar ideas were suggested in 1967).
 In Hansen's description of this, the "common" processes are called internal processes, while the I/O devices are called external processes.

 Similar to physical memory, allowing applications direct access to controller ports and registers can cause the controller to malfunction, or system to crash.
 With this, depending on the complexity of the device, some devices can get surprisingly complex to program, and use several different controllers.
 Because of this, providing a more abstract interface to manage the device is important.
 This interface is normally done by a device driver or hardware abstraction layer.
 Frequently, applications will require access to these devices.
 The kernel must maintain the list of these devices by querying the system for them in some way.
 This can be done through the BIOS, or through one of the various system buses (such as PCI/PCIE, or USB).
 Using an example of a video driver, when an application requests an operation on a device, such as displaying a character, the kernel needs to send this request to the current active video driver.
 The video driver, in turn, needs to carry out this request.
 This is an example of inter-process communication (IPC).

 Kernel-wide design approaches

-Naturally, the above listed tasks and features can be provided in many ways that differ from each other in design and implementation.
+The above listed tasks and features can be provided in many ways that differ from each other in design and implementation.

-The principle of separation of mechanism and policy is the substantial difference between the philosophy of micro and monolithic kernels.
+The principle of separation of mechanism and policy is the substantial difference between the two main philosophies of microkernels and monolithic kernels.
 Here a mechanism is the support that allows the implementation of many different policies, while a policy is a particular "mode of operation".
 Example: